 In-Home & In-School Speech-Language Therapy

-in Montgomery County, Maryland
+in lower Montgomery County, Maryland

 Your child's speech-language needs are my priority!
 I value the relationships I form with each child and his/her family, and I believe that goes a long way in improving therapy outcomes.
 I provide therapy in the comfort of your home, daycare, or school.
 NOW OFFERING VIRTUAL THERAPY!
 Please contact me for a free 20-minute phone consultation or VIRTUAL meeting.

 "I have found Mrs. Jennifer Gaum to be professional, introspective, knowledgeable, and personal.
 I needed a speech therapist for my daughter and after researching for the "right" person for the needs of our family, I finally found Jennifer.
 She offered us clarity on the needs of my daughter as well as a strong commitment to her profession, which she has clearly mastered at all levels.
 She is well educated, experienced, and has a gift with the children who are her clients, which is an important component when looking for someone to work work with on a regular basis." -JS